kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ### Definitions
 "Kubelet": The daemon that runs on every kubernetes node and controls pod and container lifecycle, among many other things.
-["cAdvisor":](https://github.com/google/cadvisor) An open source container monitoring solution which only monitors containers, and has no concept of k8s constructs like pods or volumes.
+["cAdvisor":](https://github.com/google/cadvisor) An open source container monitoring solution which only monitors containers, and has no concept of kubernetes constructs like pods or volumes.
 ["Summary API":](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/api/v1alpha1/stats/types.go) A kubelet API which currently exposes node metrics for use by both system components and monitoring systems.
 ["CRI":](https://github.com/kubernetes/community/blob/master/contributors/devel/container-runtime-interface.md) The Container Runtime Interface designed to provide an abstraction over runtimes (docker, rkt, etc).
 "Core Metrics": A set of metrics described in the [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) whose purpose is to provide system components with metrics for the purpose of [resource feasibility checking](https://github.com/eBay/Kubernetes/blob/master/docs/design/resources.md#the-resource-model) or node resource management.
+"Resource": A consumable element of a node (e.g. memory, disk space, CPU time, etc).
+"First-class Resource": A resource critical for scheduling, whose requests and limits can be (or soon will be) set via the Pod/Container Spec.
+"Metric": A measure of consumption of a Resource.

 ### Background
 The [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) proposal contains a blueprint for a set of metrics referred to as "Core Metrics".
 The purpose of this proposal is to specify what those metrics are, and by what means they are exposed to system components.

 Kubernetes vendors cAdvisor into its codebase, and the kubelet uses cAdvisor as a library that enables it to collect metrics on containers.
-The kubelet can then combine container-level metrics from cAdvisor with the kubelet's knowledge of k8s constructs (e.g. pods) to produce the kubelet Summary statistics, which provides metrics for use by the kubelet, or by users through the [Summary API](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/api/v1alpha1/stats/types.go).  cAdvisor works by collecting metrics at an interval (10 seconds, by default), and the kubelet then simply queries these cached metrics whenever it has a need for them.
+The kubelet can then combine container-level metrics from cAdvisor with the kubelet's knowledge of kubernetes constructs (e.g. pods) to produce the kubelet Summary statistics, which provides metrics for use by the kubelet, or by users through the [Summary API](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/api/v1alpha1/stats/types.go).  cAdvisor works by collecting metrics at an interval (10 seconds, by default), and the kubelet then simply queries these cached metrics whenever it has a need for them.

 Currently, cAdvisor collects a large number of metrics related to system and container performance.
 However, only some of these metrics are consumed by the kubelet summary API, and many are not used.
 The kubelet [Summary API](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/api/v1alpha1/stats/types.go) is published to the kubelet summary API endpoint (stats/summary).
 Some of the metrics provided by the summary API are consumed by kubernetes system components, but most are not for this purpose.

 ### Motivations
 The [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) proposal explains why a separate monitoring pipeline is required.

-By publishing core metrics, the summary API is relieved of its responsibility to provide metrics to system components.
-This will allow the summary API to evolve into a much richer set of metrics for monitoring, since the overhead burden falls on the third party monitoring pipeline.
+By publishing core metrics, the kubelet is relieved of its responsibility to provide metrics to system components.
+The third party monitoring pipeline also is relieved of any responsibility to provide these metrics to system components.

 cAdvisor is structured to collect metrics on an interval, which is appropriate for a stand-alone metrics collector.
 However, many functions in the kubelet are latency-sensitive (eviction, for example), and would benifit from a more "On-Demand" metrics collection design.